wltrup/WTOpenSource/README.md

 [![License](https://img.shields.io/cocoapods/l/WTUniquePrimitiveType.svg?style=flat)](http://cocoapods.org/pods/WTUniquePrimitiveType)

 A library to allow you to create distinct types based on the same primitive value so the compiler will warn you if, for example, you accidentally confuse the user name with the user password or the user email address, since they're all based on the same primitive type, namely, `String`.

+(12-2019) Please note that I've deprecated this project.
+A much better approach - [Tagged](https://github.com/pointfreeco/swift-tagged) - was devised by Brandon Williams and Stephen Celis, the folks at [pointfree](https://www.pointfree.co).
+You can watch the episode on it [here](https://www.pointfree.co/episodes/ep12-tagged).

 ---